How to Build Your Business at Wedding Shows (and it's more than what you think)

 This is where you come in.

-Take the time to meet the people at every single booth.
-Introduce yourself and find out how YOU can help THEM.
+Take the time to meet the wedding vendor at every single booth.
+Introduce yourself, get their contact info and discover a way YOU can help THEM.

 If you’re chatting with a bride who mentions they hired your new BBQ friend, you can congratulate them on a great choice, and now your support becomes social proof for the bride.